matyix/helix/src/site/markdown/Concepts.md

   }
 }
 ```

 ### Partition

 If this task get too big to fit on one box, you might want to divide it into subtasks.
-Each subtask is referred to as a _partition_ in Helix.
+Each subtask is referred to as a __partition__ in Helix.
 Let\'s say you want to divide the task into 3 subtasks/partitions, the IdealState can be changed as shown below.

-\'myTask_0\', \'myTask_1\', \'myTask_2\' are logical names representing the partitions of myTask.
+\"myTask_0\", \"myTask_1\", \"myTask_2\" are logical names representing the partitions of myTask.
 Each tasks runs on N1, N2 and N3 respectively.

 ```
 {